 How you can participate

 October 2014 is IATEFL Global Issues SIG special event – Home and Shelter Issues Month!
 For the second year in a row, we are holding a month-long online event.
 This is an asynchronous event, developed with the aim of sharing ideas about teaching English with a conscience, this year through the lens of “Home & Shelter”.

 We would like to provide a platform where we can come together as a community of educators, teaching English through inspirational communication about real issues of concern to all global citizens.

-The idea behind this month is to share lessons and strategies that raise awareness in your classes and your schools about issues relating to our issues month.
+The idea behind this month is to share lessons and strategies that raise awareness in your classes and your schools about issues relating to Home & Shelter.
 We deliberately chose a broad topic to allow flexibility of choice.
-As long as it’s about related issues (as opposed to, say, a lesson about your family tree), we’re interested.
+As long as it’s about Home & Shelter issues (as opposed to, say, a lesson about your family tree), we’re interested.

 This is where you can share your ideas, links, experiences, thoughts…

 It’s simple.
 Just leave a comment and/or contribution below.
-We will be doing a weekly summary of these contributions, as well as those that come through our Facebook page or Twitter using the hashtag #issuesmonth
+We will be doing a weekly summary of these contributions, as well as those that come through our Facebook event page or Twitter.

 Here is a grab-bag of ways you – teachers, teacher trainers, writers, classes – can take part.

 Submit an activity or lesson plan idea to the Facebook page or right here.
-We’ll be reporting weekly highlights of these ideas here at our website.
+We’ll be reporting weekly highlights of these ideas here at our blog.

 Post a link to a picture, video, poem, game or website that links to one of these issues.
 Please state briefly what you would do with it.
-Again you can do this right here, or on the Facebook page.
+Again you can do this right here, or on the Facebook page, Twitter or Pinterest.

 3. Share your thoughts, experiences, challenges

-What is your personal context, interest, concern when it comes to teaching about this issue?
+What is your personal context, interest, concern when it comes to teaching about Home & Shelter?
 What about your students?
 What are their experiences, fears and passions around these issues?
 Share your story, as an educator, or as a global citizen.

 Teach a lesson based on one of the resources you see shared during the month and let us all know how it went.
 We can all learn from each other in this way.

 We’d love to see some short book reviews or film reviews about any of these issues that can inform us as educators.
-If you’ve read or seen something that inspired you about this theme, please let us know.
+If you’ve read or seen something that inspired you about the theme of Home & Shelter, please let us know.